 Cast on 12 stitches.
 This will give you a scarf that's almost 5 inches wide, but you can alter the number of stitches for a wider or narrower scarf.
-There are a few different ways to cast-on—you can use a long-tail cast-on or try the simple wrap cast on.

 Next, you need to bind off.
 Cut the yarn, leaving a tail of about 6 inches.

-- Use your crochet hook to weave in the ends at the top and the bottom, as well as any extra ends if you added a second ball of yarn.
+Use your crochet hook to weave in the ends at the top and the bottom, as well as any extra ends if you added a second ball of yarn.
 Block piece to shape up uneven stitches if desired.

 Make the Project Your Own

-This is a wonderful all-purpose scarf pattern that is fun and easy to personalize.
-You can make it with any kind of yarn or combine two different kinds of yarn.
+This all-purpose scarf pattern is fun to make and easy to personalize.
+You can make it with any yarn type or combine two different kinds of yarn.
 If you want to use a different weight of yarn than the super bulky, check the label to see what size needles they recommend and use them instead of the size 13.
 You might also need to cast on a few more stitches if you are using a lighter weight yarn to get a nice width—or you can make a super-skinny scarf.